 Carmona was called Carmo, during the reign of Julius Caesar.
 Carmona produces lots of olive oil, wine and cattle.
-It is built on a ridge and has views of the plains or Andalusia.
-If you closed your eyes, you would totally believe you were transported to Greece with all its quaint white houses.
+It is built on a ridge and has views of the plains or Andalusia, one of the famous white villages dotted around the region.
+If you closed your eyes, you would totally believe you were transported to Greece with all its quaint whitewashed landscapes.

 The fortification made Carmona the strongest and safest locality during the Roman times.
 This gate is three meters wide and the streets are cobblestone.
-It is so cute.
+It is so quite stunning.
 Fernando III conquered Carmona from the Moors in 1247.
 The town used to house a lot of convents and palaces.
 One of the old palaces, originally built by Pedro the Cruel, has been converted to a Carmona five-star hotel called the Parador Carmona, and it sits on the highest point of the bluff.

 The church has a chapel that is considered one of the best Baroque chapels in the Province of Seville.
 We did not go in the church.
 There was a huge wedding going on, and they had 3 huge bus loads of guests and quite the commotion, so we decided to save it for another day.
 I would very much like to see the church, as l am fascinated by them.
-If you are too, you might consider reading The Pillars of the Earth.
+If you are too, you might consider reading The Pillars of the earth.

 We went in to tour the Alcazar Fortress of the Gate of Seville.
 It is a self guided tour.
 I enjoyed seeing how they defended themselves in those days.
 There used to be a moat, which is of course dry now.
 When you go up the stairs, you come to an open space which is described as a “mousetrap”.
 It basically leaves the attackers at the mercy of the soldiers above as there is no place to hide from the shower of arrows or whatever is being thrown at you, including the old standby of boiling liquid 🙂 .
 For sure, that would send me running back from whence l came!

 There is a patio of Cisterns in the lower section of the fortress.
 In the Roman times, there was a temple.
 The base of the building was known as a podium, and some of the remains are preserved next to the tower.
 During the Muslim rule, there was a seven meters deep cistern which was designed to collect the rainwater.

 One of the most interesting rooms to me was the Lower Prisoners Hall.
 This had a dual purpose.
 It was used as a residence of governors and other important members of society.
 It was also used as a prison for the rich, upper class men and women.
 The views from the mudejar style windows are just fantastic.
-I wouldn’t mind a prison like that! :-) .
-There is an Upper Prisoners Hall upstairs with even more amazing views.
-This room is currently used to display artifacts from the Roman era and a pretty big mural called the “Banner of the Carmona Conquest”.
-This Prisoners hall is all that remains from the palace that used to be in the fortress.
+It makes you feel that being in jail might not be so bad.

 Climbing up a steep set of stairs brings you to the top of the Alcazar, called the Tower of Gold Terrace.
 You totally understand how Carmona could have been so safe.
 You are so high up that you can see any invading parties coming towards the town from all sides, since it’s flat all the way to the fortress.
 Pretty impressive views of Carmona from the top.

-We intend to visit Carmona again.
-We want to see the church of San Pedro.
-We would also like to visit the Parador Carmona hotel.
-It is thought to be one of the best ones of all the Paradors in Spain.
+- Carmona makes for an awesome day trip from Seville.
+We would have liked to visit the Parador Carmona hotel which is considered to be one of the best Paradors in Spain.
 The concept of the Parador was founded by Alfonso XIII as a means to promote Spanish tourism.
 It is a state-run business that converts old palaces, convents and other historic buildings into luxury hotels.